jordenyt/stable_diffusion_sketch/README.md

    - If both of your Android device and Server are on the same intranet, you can use the intranet IP, i.e. 192.168.xxx.xxx / 10.xxx.xxx.xxx.
 You can get this IP by running `ipconfig /all` on Windows or `ifconfig --all` on MacOS/Linux.
    - If your Android device is on public internet, and your server is on intranet, you need to config your router NAT/Firewall and DDNS.
 In this case, use the internet IP and translated port number as the server address.
    - You can test the server address by using it on Android device's web browser.
 If it is valid, then you will see automatic1111's webui running on your web browser.
+4. In the app, select SD Model, Inpaint Model, Sampler, Upscaler and ControlNet model.
-4. Start sketching and let Stable Diffusion do the magic!
+5. Start sketching and let Stable Diffusion do the magic!

 ## License
 Stable Diffusion Sketch is licensed under the [GNU General Public License v3.0](https://github.com/jordenyt/stable_diffusion_sketch/blob/main/LICENSE).